IamRaviTejaG/SocialCops-Backend-Node.js-Task/README.md

 - `"start": "npm run build && node dist/index.js --no-deprecation"`

 First builds and then starts the server.

+#### Running using Docker
+To run using docker, use the `npm run start-docker` command.
+Stop using the `npm run stop-docker` command.

+Running the `start-docker` npm script in turn runs the `scripts/dockerize.sh` script which creates a docker image using the `Dockerfile` and `docker-compose.yml`.

 ### API endpoints
 #### 1. `/login`